seolaoh/hokulea/canoe/README.md

 ![](../assets/usecase2.png)

-### 4.3 Blob Validity Inside a zkVM (verified by Hokulea)
+### 4.3 Acquiring validity of a DA certificate Inside a zkVM

-In rollups that rely on EigenDA, Hokulea is embedded in the derivation pipeline to enable secure OP integration.
+For rollups with EigenDA, the [eigenda blob derivation](https://layr-labs.github.io/eigenda/) is embedded into the OP derivation pipeline for secure integration.
 The Hokulea client itself is compiled into a ELF binary that runs inside the zkVM.
-After this ELF binary executes, the zkVM outputs a validity proof attesting to the Hokulea client’s run.
+The ELF binary requires information about the validity for every DA cert to produce correct results.
+The validity information (among recency, encoded payload) is provided by preimage oracle which is a verifiable key value map.
+A canoe proof cryptographically attests the cert validity for each DA cert.

 While executing, the client validates each canoe certificate by:

 Expecting a proof P for every EigenDA certificate encountered.